By: 1812Blockhouse Staff

 Apparently Fockler survived as well.
 The dog’s owner was quoted this way in the Mansfield News, “I’ve told Doc several times to run over the dog or smash him with a brick or do something to him, for that beast doesn’t like automobiles and every time one goes past he rushes out.
 Plague take the dog!”

 Park Avenue West gained its large houses in the decades following the Civil War, and particularly after the street railway system made commuting to downtown a practical option.
 The house at 365 Park Avenue West is an exuberant example of Queen Anne architecture, with its wide gable front and sides.
 The heavy cornice and brackets, however, suggest that it might date from the late 1880s, which would correspond to the decade after the Eckis’ marriage.
 A large Palladian window in the front gable looks out over Mansfield’s main street.
-The interior is breathtaking, even today.
+The interior is breathtaking, even today, including a dome-ceilinged main room with central oculus window.

 The Dr. Ecki House was placed on the National Register of Historic Places in 1983.